-This disclosure is intended to provide information on the remuneration policies and practices of Silicon Valley Bank (“SVB”) in relation to the UK branch.
+This disclosure is intended to provide information on the remuneration policies and practices of Silicon Valley Bank (“SVB”) in relation to Silicon Valley Bank UK.

 In the UK, SVB is required to comply with certain remuneration requirements (the “Codes”) within the Prudential Regulation Authority’s (“PRA”) Rulebook and the Financial Conduct Authority’s (“FCA”) Handbook of Rules and Guidance and in doing so has regard to the European Banking Authority’s guidelines on sound remuneration policies.
 These requirements and guidelines form part of the implementation in the UK of the EU Capital Requirements Directive along with a limited number of discretionary policies and derogations available to EU member states.